 The Barnesville (Minn.)
 Area Food Pantry's purpose is to receive and distribute food in the Barnesville area to improve the quality of life for those in need and to strengthen the community of Barnesville.
 The Barnesville Area Food Pantry serves families in Barnesville, Minn. the surrounding areas.
 It is coordinated by volunteers and stocked by community members.

 Camp Courageous, located in Monticello, IA., is year-round respite care and recreational facility for individuals of all ages with disabilities.
 The camp was first established in 1972.
 Today, nearly 7,000 individuals with disabilities are served at Camp Courageous through a year-round program.
 Campers learn to try a variety of creative and challenging activities in order to experience success, which helps develop enhanced feelings of self-esteem which carry over to work, home, or school environments.

 Can Do Canines

 Can Do Canines is dedicated to enhancing the quality of life for people with disabilities by creating mutually beneficial partnerships with specially trained dogs.
 Since 1989, Can Do Canines has provided assistance dogs to people with disabilities, free of charge.
 Can Do Canines' dogs are often adopted from local animal shelters and are provided to clients with mobility challenges, hearing loss or deafness, seizure disorders, diabetes complicated by hypoglycemia unawareness or children with autism.

-CaringBridge is a free website service which transforms personal connections into support when it’s needed most.
+CaringBridge is a free website service that transforms personal connections into support when it's needed most.
 By creating a CaringBridge website, people in a time of need can share updates, photos and videos, connecting with friends and family who care and want to help.
 One in nine people in the U.S. have used CaringBridge to rally support for a loved one during a health journey, and over half a million websites have been created since 1997.

 Churches United for the Homeless